pellertson/gacme/README.md

 Using acme is fun.
-And as much as I like using the mouse, I couldn't stand the extra dependencies some of the graphical clients out there for gemini (at the risk of soundign cliche, it's not you, it's me).
+And as much as I like using the mouse, I couldn't stand the extra dependencies some of the graphical clients out there for gemini.
 So I wrote my own for acme.

 This just uses standard POSIX tools and programs that were installed by plan9port, so that makes the latter the only requirement.